reactima/adeptima-hiring/README.md

 We expect you to think, prototype, re-do, test, absorb feedback and start over and over again till you feel proud of the end-product.
 Most of your work will be used by other people for over 10+ years in production.

 Our current technology stack:
-* Front-end : Javascript (ES6 only) / React.js / Redux / D3
+* Front-end : Javascript / Typescript / Jest / Cypress / React.js / D3.js
 * Back-end : Node.js / Golang / Python
 * Databases : PostgreSQL
 * Security : ACL / JWT
-* DevOps: AWS / TerraForm
+* DevOps: AWS / Dokku / TerraForm / Prometheus / Grafana
-* CI/CD: Drone.io
+* CI/CD: CircleCI
 * Communications: Slack, Github ;)

 Feel free to contact https://t.me/reactima or ilya@adeptima.co.uk to introduce yourself.
 You will be asked for CV or Linkedin profile.
 Brief outline of applications you built recently will be a big plus.